 Why It’s Useful If You Have No Credit: Outside of being one of the easiest cards to get, all Discover credit cards come with free FICO monitoring benefits.
 Through the account website, you will be able to see your credit score increase as you pay your bills, and your age of credit increases.
 Once your credit score is high enough, you will be able to apply for a better credit card, and increase the rewards you earn.

-What to be careful of: The one area where the Discover it® Secured Card - No Annual Fee is not great is interest: the card comes with a variable APR of 24.24%.
+What to be careful of: The one area where the Discover it® Secured Card - No Annual Fee is not great is interest: the card comes with a high interest rate -- 24.49% Variable.
 That is nearly 8 percentage points higher than the average credit card interest rate.
 If you cannot pay off a balance month-to-month, we don’t recommend getting this card.
 The interest charges will overshadow any value you might experience from the rewards.

 - 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter; 1% cash back on every other purchase

 - Reports to all 3 major credit bureaus